mathiasjakobsen/alfred-timelog/README.md

 - `tl [query]` will fuzzy search your tasks.
 Hit enter on a task to start tracking time on that task.

+### To-Do

+- [x] Trigger macOS *Notification Center* notificaitons, for better UI feedback
+- [ ] List completed work of the day, when query is empty
+- [ ] Optionally accept a decription, when completing a task
+- [ ] Ammend previous work

 ### Disclaimer

 This is an unofficial client for the [TimeLog Project APIs](https://api.timelog.com/), and it's not affiliated with TimeLog A/S. Use at your own risk.
 If you are looking for the offical SDKs, they can be found here [`TimeLog/TimeLogApiSdk`](https://github.com/TimeLog/TimeLogApiSdk).